APC Submission Portal Now Open

 When a bridge loan is the entry, the DSCR refinance is the intended exit.
 But that exit is not guaranteed — it depends on the property performing as projected and the borrower qualifying when the bridge matures.

 Investors who plan the DSCR exit before the bridge closes are in a much stronger position.
 They know what the stabilized value needs to be, what rent the property needs to generate, and what their credit and liquidity position needs to look like at the time of refinance.
+For a detailed breakdown of each phase, see the bridge-to-DSCR timeline.

 Questions to answer before closing the bridge loan: